 Furthermore, the geophysical prospection of the other two student projects has also led to successful results.
 The data of Brian Kreis and Sebastian Riegler (University of Vienna, Austria) will be used by a local hydro power energy supplier for their risk assessment in an area of mass movements.
 The results of Alkiviadis Ginalis (University of Oxford, UK) have unveiled some important archaeological findings related to Roman and Byzantine harbour installations and wrecks and have already stimulated further research activities and archaeological field work in the prospection area.

 Many thanks to all participants who applied for our student research project 2013.
-We received more than 20 proposals from scientific institutions in nine European countries to utilize our SES-2000 light plus combined sub-bottom profiler and side scan sonar system.
+We received more than 20 proposals from scientific institutions in nine European countries to utilize our Innomar light-plus combined sub-bottom profiler and side scan sonar system.
 The range of applications covered marine archaeology, hydrography, geology, coastal management, environmental studies and geo-hazards.
 We tried to pick projects with different science questions, scopes and environments:

 - "Morphological investigation of the mass movement deposit of Gschliefgraben in Lake Traunsee, Austria", Heinz Brian Kreis and Sebastian Riegler, University of Natural Resources and Life Sciences Vienna

 - "Identification of the submerged city of Pheia, the harbour of Ancient Olympia, destroyed by an earthquake in the 6th century AD", Nikolaos Tatsis, University of Southern Denmark

 - "Relationship between gas-bearing sediments and biogenic mounds in the Kalloni Gulf, Lesvos Island, Greece", Alexandros Chronis, University of the Aegean